 Did you know that you can make your own candle wicks with things you already have at home?
-In this short tutorial I’ll show you how to make DIY candle wicks with cotton string!
+In this tutorial I show you how to make DIY candle wicks with cotton string!

-Use your DIY candle wicks for DIY oil lamps or homemade candles.
+All you need for DIY candle wicks is cotton string!
+You can treat homemade candle wicks with oil or salt but even plain cotton string works perfectly as candle wick.
 Cotton string candle wicks burn for a long time with a steady flame that doesn’t soot.

 - 100% cotton string

 What Material Should I Use For DIY Candle Wicks?

 Use only string or yarn made of 100% cotton.
 I try to use string that is as natural as possible, i.e. unbleached and not dyed.